Dr. Palmer’s research & articles on ketogenic therapies

 Articles by Chris Palmer, MD

-Chronic Schizophrenia Put Into Remission Off Medications – New research suggests ketogenic diet may play a role in treating schizophrenia
+- Chronic Schizophrenia Put Into Remission Off Medications.
+New research suggests ketogenic diet may play a role in treating schizophrenia.

-The Ketogenic Diet May Help Stop Seizures – This dietary treatment based on ancient medicine is making a comeback
+- The Ketogenic Diet May Help Stop Seizures.
+This dietary treatment based on ancient medicine is making a comeback.

-Exercise and Fasting Linked to Brain Detox – New research paves the way for possible prevention of Alzheimer’s Disease
+- Exercise and Fasting Linked to Brain Detox.
+New research paves the way for possible prevention of Alzheimer’s Disease.

-Diabetes and Depression: Which Comes First – These two illnesses have more in common than you probably realize
+- Diabetes and Depression: Which Comes First.
+These two illnesses have more in common than you probably realize.

-Articles by other authors
+Articles about Chris Palmer, MD by other authors